opencasestudies/ocs-bp-RTC-analysis/README.md

 article and the
 <a href="https://chicagounbound.uchicago.edu/cgi/viewcontent.cgi?article=1150&amp;context=law_and_economics" target="_blank">Lott and Mustard</a>
-article, however **we do not try to recreate them**, instead we perform simplified analyses to allow us to focus on multicolinearity.
+article, however **we do not try to recreate them**, instead we perform simplified analyses to allow us to focus on multicollinearity.

 Therefore we use a subset of the **explanatory variables** used by each article including: